Naming Pushy Health: A Protective Lens

 One Explorer described an experience with an early direct‑to‑consumer genomics program.
 The platform provided whole‑genome sequencing and paired it with personalized health coaching.
 For a time, it also generated genetic interpretation reports—until the company concluded the analyses weren’t reliable and removed them entirely.
 Even before their model ran out of explanatory power it had defaulted to the levers it knew how to apply: behavior, mindset, and compliance.

-These programs were not malicious or negligent.
-They were simply built on models that could not represent real physiological complexity—and thus had no way to support someone whose body didn’t follow predictable rules.
+These programs were not necessarily malicious or negligent.
+They were built around models that had limited ways to represent real physiological complexity, which made it harder to support someone whose body did not follow predictable rules.

 The Impact on Medically Complex People

-People living with chronic, multi-system conditions often internalize years of pushiness:
+People living with chronic, multi-system conditions can internalize repeated pressure:

 • feeling like their symptoms are their fault